MirrorReflectionTeam/shardeum-docs/README.md

 ## Stake SHM to validator

-After you start the validator, go to the “Settings” page.
+After you start the validator, go to the “Maintenance” page.
 You will be asked to connect your wallet

 After you connect your wallet, you should click "Add Stake"